Tokamak: ITER

-Cutaway diagram of the International Thermonuclear Experimental Reactor (ITER) the largest tokamak in the world, which began construction in 2013 and is projected to begin full operation in 2035.
+Cutaway diagram of the International Thermonuclear Experimental Reactor (ITER) the largest tokamak in the world, which began construction in 2013 and is scheduled to begin its initial phase of operations in 2034/2035.
 It is intended as a demonstration that a practical fusion reactor is possible, and will produce 500 megawatts of power.
-Blue human figure at bottom shows scale.
+Human figure in blue at bottom for scale.

 At the same time these experiments were demonstrating problems, much of the impetus for the US's massive funding disappeared; in 1986 Ronald Reagan declared the 1970s energy crisis was over, and funding for advanced energy sources had been slashed in the early 1980s.

 Some thought of an international reactor design had been ongoing since June 1973 under the name INTOR, for INternational TOkamak Reactor.
 This was originally started through an agreement between Richard Nixon and Leonid Brezhnev, but had been moving slowly since its first real meeting on 23 November 1978.

 During the Geneva Summit in November 1985, Reagan raised the issue with Mikhail Gorbachev and proposed reforming the organization. "...
 The two leaders emphasized the potential importance of the work aimed at utilizing controlled thermonuclear fusion for peaceful purposes and, in this connection, advocated the widest practicable development of international cooperation in obtaining this source of energy, which is essentially inexhaustible, for the benefit for all mankind."

-The next year, an agreement was signed between the US, Soviet Union, European Union and Japan, creating the International Thermonuclear Experimental Reactor organization.
+The next year, an agreement was signed between the US, Soviet Union, European Union, and Japan, creating the International Thermonuclear Experimental Reactor organization.

-Design work began in 1988, and since that time the ITER reactor has been the primary tokamak design effort worldwide.
+Design work began in 1988, and since that time, ITER has been the primary tokamak design effort worldwide.

-High Field Tokamaks
+High-field tokamaks

-It has been known for a long time that stronger field magnets would enable high energy gain in a much smaller tokamak, with concepts such as FIRE, IGNITOR, and the Compact Ignition Tokamak (CIT) being proposed decades ago.
+Stronger field magnets enable high energy gain in a much smaller tokamak; concepts such as FIRE, IGNITOR, and the Compact Ignition Tokamak (CIT) were early proposals.

-The commercial availability of high temperature superconductors (HTS) in the 2010s opened a promising pathway to building the higher field magnets required to achieve ITER-like levels of energy gain in a compact device.
-To leverage this new technology, the MIT Plasma Science and Fusion Center (PSFC) and MIT spinout Commonwealth Fusion Systems (CFS) successfully built and tested the Toroidal Field Model Coil (TFMC) in 2021 to demonstrate the necessary 20 Tesla magnetic field needed to build SPARC, a device designed to achieve a similar fusion gain as ITER but with only ~1/40th ITER's plasma volume.
+The commercial availability of high-temperature superconductors (HTS) in the 2010s opened a promising pathway to building the higher-field magnets required to achieve ITER-like levels of energy gain in a compact device.
+To leverage this new technology, the MIT Plasma Science and Fusion Center (PSFC) and MIT spinout Commonwealth Fusion Systems (CFS) successfully built and tested the Toroidal Field Model Coil (TFMC) in 2021 to demonstrate the necessary 20-tesla magnetic field needed to build SPARC, a device designed to achieve a similar fusion gain as ITER but with only ~1/40th ITER's plasma volume.

-British startup Tokamak Energy is also planning on building a net-energy tokamak using HTS magnets, but with the spherical tokamak variant.
+British startup Tokamak Energy is planning on building a net-energy spherical tokamak using HTS magnets.

-The joint EU/Japan JT-60SA reactor achieved first plasma on October 23, 2023, after a two-year delay caused by an electrical short.
+The joint EU/Japan JT-60SA reactor achieved first plasma on 23 October 2023, after a two-year delay caused by an electrical short.